StackCatalyst/common-lib/README.md

 ## Overview

 This library provides a set of common utilities and patterns used across TerraOrbis services, ensuring consistency, reliability, and maintainability.
+This is a private library owned by StackCatalyst and is not intended for public distribution.

 ## Components